Exploring Manufacturing in Indonesia: Funded 4-week study tour in Bandung

 This New Colombo Plan (NCP) program blends technical learning with cultural exchange, preparing future leaders in sustainable innovation, inviting Australian students to delve into the world of manufacturing in the vibrant surroundings of Bandung, Indonesia.

-The program will support 20 students who are enrolled in a Bachelor of Engineering (Honours) or Bachelor of Engineering (Honours)/Master of Engineering, Mechanical or Mechatronic, to participate in a four-week program based in Bandung, Indonesia.
+The program will support 15 students who are enrolled in a Bachelor of Engineering (Honours) or Bachelor of Engineering (Honours)/Master of Engineering, Mechanical or Mechatronic, to participate in a four-week program based in Bandung, Indonesia.
+Participants will also gain 2 units of credit from MECH4950 by participating in this program.

 The NCP is a signature initiative of the Australian Government which aims to lift knowledge of the Indo-Pacific in Australia by supporting Australian undergraduates to study and undertake study in the region.